I went inside Andrew Tate’s Hustler University – where ‘Gs’ celebrate making $11

 This first big win? $11.

-If the claims of 200,000 paid users of the course are true, at £40 a month this would net Tate around £96 million a year.
+If the claims of 200,000 paid users of the course are true, at £40 a month this would net Tate around £96m a year.

 Principles include believing “men have the sacred duty to raise strong, capable, and honourable sons”, while having the “sacred duty to raise kind, feminine and virtuous daughters”.